Ford C series

 The Ford C series is a range of trucks that was produced by Ford between 1957 and 1990.
-The first cab-over engine (COE) truck produced with a tilting cab by Ford, the C-series replaced the C-series COE variant of the F-series, produced since 1948.
-Produced as both a straight/rigid truck and a tractor, a wide range of versions of C-series was produced, ranging from Class 5 to Class 8 GVWR ratings.
+The first cab over engine (COE) truck produced with a tilting cab by Ford, the C series replaced the C-series COE variant of the F-Series, produced since 1948.
+Produced as both a straight/rigid truck and a tractor, many versions of the C series were produced, ranging from Class 5 to Class 8 GVWRs.
 The C-series was also used as a basis for fire apparatus production.

-Produced for 33 years nearly unchanged (with the exception of its powertrain), the C-series was the longest-produced commercial truck in North America at the time of its withdrawal; only the Mack Model R (39 years) and Kenworth W900 (59 years) have remained in production longer.
+Produced for 33 years nearly unchanged (with the exception of its powertrain), the C series was the longest-produced commercial truck in North America at the time of its withdrawal; only the Mack Model R (39 years) and Kenworth W900 (65 years) have remained in production longer.
 In 1986, Ford began phasing in the Ford Cargo in North America, serving as its replacement after the 1990 model year.

-C series COE (1948-1956)
+C series COE (1948–1956)

-Like other automotive manufacturers that built COE trucks before the 1960s, early Ford C-series trucks were "helmet-shaped", cab-forward trucks that shared components with pickup trucks (the F series, in this case).
-From 1948-52, they were simply COE versions of the F-5, F-6, F-7, and F-8.
-For 1953, they were redesignated the C series, but largely remained modified F-series trucks.
+Like other automotive manufacturers that built COE trucks before the 1960s, early Ford C series trucks were "helmet-shaped," cab-forward trucks that shared components with pickup trucks (the F-Series, in this case).
+From 1948 to 1952, they were simply COE versions of the F-5, F-6, F-7, and F-8.
+For 1953, they were redesignated the C series, but largely remained modified F-Series trucks.

 Models consisted of the C-500, C-600, C-700, C-750, C-800, C-850 and C-900.
 Like the F-900, the C-900 also included a "Big Job" model.
 Diesel-engined trucks included an extra zero in the model designations (i.e. C-8000 or C-9000).